by Susan Schachter February 26, 2020 2 min read

 As we discussed in our eBook, water goes where salt is.
 If there is too much salt in our blood vessels, more water will be drawn into those blood vessels, which increases the pressure inside of them.
 Hence, high blood pressure.
 So more fluid, higher pressure; less sodium in blood vessels (and therefore less fluid in blood vessels), lower blood pressure.

-YES!
-And Hibiscus tops the list!
+Yes, Nature's Pharmacy does contain potassium-sparing diuretics and Hibiscus tops the list.
 Plus there are a couple other potential natural diuretics (not necessarily potassium-sparing) like cucumber and cranberry (which is also an ingredient in 120/Life).

 So make sure to drink your reds!